FarSkip-Collective: Unhobbling Blocking Communication in Mixture of Experts Models: Background

-where $\theta$ denotes the model parameters, and $(x, y) \sim \mathcal{D}$ are input--output supervision pairs with $|y|$ output tokens in the pair.
-When converting the model with a target model in mind (e.g., in our case aiming to recover the original model), one may train with knowledge distillation \cite{hinton2015distilling,kim-rush-2016-sequence} with the Kullback-Leibler divergence (KL) which is defined against a fixed teacher model $q$.
+When converting the model with a target model in mind (e.g., in our case aiming to recover the original model), one may train with knowledge distillation which is defined against a fixed teacher model $q$.
 Logit-based knowledge distillation optimizes $p_\theta$ to match the teacher's predictive distribution according to